Q&A with: Juliette Han, PhD, Chief Operating Officer, Cambrian Biopharma

 21

-Juliette Han is the Chief Operating Officer at Cambrian Biopharma.
+Juliette Han is the Chief Financial Officer and Chief Operating Officer at Cambrian Bio.
 She was previously the Chief of Staff at Two Sigma Private Investments Group.
 Prior to Two Sigma, Juliette was a Chief Operating Officer of People & Human Resources Operations at the hedge fund Citadel, and is an alumna of McKinsey & Co.
 Juliette holds a Ph.D. in Neuroscience from Harvard University (learn more about Juliette).

 What is Cambrian’s basic strategy?